vuejs/blog/posts/vue-3-as-the-new-default.md

 ---
 title: Vue 3 as the New Default
-date: 2022-01-19
+date: 2022-01-20
 author: Evan You
 gravatar: eca93da2c67aadafe35d477aa8f454b8
 twitter: '@youyuxi'
 ---

-TL;DR: Vue 3 will become the new default version on **February 3rd, 2022**!
+TL;DR: Vue 3 will become the new default version on **Monday, February 7, 2022**!

-See [Actionables](/posts/vue-3-as-the-new-default.html#actionables) for potential actions required before the switch.
+Make sure to read the [Potential Required Actions](#potential-required-actions) section to see if you need to make certain changes before the switch to avoid breakage.

 ---